Lee-Li-404/15Puzzle_Search/README.md

 ## A\* Implementations

-There are three A\* implementations in this repo.
+There are two A\* implementations in this repo.
 They are functionally equivalent in terms of the solutions they find, but differ in how they count **generated nodes**.
 This distinction matters because generated node count is the primary metric used throughout the project.

 ---